-Plan for project risks with this excel template.
-Define risk priority and potential impact for each.
-Risk is going to happen, but with this free risk tracking template handy, you can prepare for it and have a response already thought out and in place.
+Plan for project risks with this risk register template.
+Define risk priority and the potential impact for each.
+Risk is going to happen, but with this free risk tracking template for Excel handy, you can prepare for it and have a response already thought out and in place.

-Every project has risk.
-If you’re don’t think so, then you’re fooling yourself and are in for a nasty surprise.
-The sharp project manager is going to understand that while risk is inevitable, the ability to forecast it and prepare a strategy to correct whatever wrongs may occur during the project is part of what planning for a project is.
+Every project has risks.
+If you don’t think so, then you’re fooling yourself and are in for a nasty surprise.
+The sharp project manager is going to understand that while the risk is inevitable, the ability to forecast it and prepare a strategy to correct whatever wrongs may occur during the project is part of what planning for a project is.

-But it’s not enough to simply do the due diligence and prepare, you have to be prepared to deal with that risk, whatever it may be, when it occurs.
+But it’s not enough to simply do the due diligence and prepare for project tracking, you have to be prepared to deal with that risk, whatever it may be when it occurs.
 One thing that is crucial is to have a mechanism in place to track risk throughout your project’s lifecycle.
 If you at first don’t identify it, that’s a problem, but once you see it, if you don’t track it, well, that’s a tragedy.

-With our free Excel template you can download and create a vital document in your project management arsenal.
-It has everything you need in one place, and we offer it to you free because as a project management software company, we understand that a project is only as good as the tools you have at hand to complete it successful, on time and within your allotted budget.
+With our free Excel template, you can download and create a vital document in your project management arsenal.
+It has everything you need in one place, and we offer it to you for free because as a project management software company, we understand that a project is only as good as the tools you have at hand to complete it successfully, on time and within your allotted budget.

 Here you’ll be able to identify the risk, note where it might start to impact the project and even tag the person who identified it.
 There’s also space for you to determine how likely the risk will in fact impact the project, estimate that risk and then better identify it if and when it occurs.